Last Updated: May 4th, 2022 at 4:16 pm

-If you are currently facing felony drug charges in West Palm Beach or Fort Lauderdale, contact criminal defense attorney Matt Shafran at Weinstein Legal today.
+If you are currently facing felony drug charges in Florida, contact criminal defense attorney Matt Shafran at Weinstein Legal today.
 There are many defenses available to you and you may be able to avoid the steep consequences that can accompany a conviction.
 Do not lose hope.
 You need an aggressive attorney on your side building a case to prove your innocence.
 Mr. Shafran is that attorney.
 He works tirelessly, ensuring that you receive the defense you deserve.
 Contact Weinstein Legal today for a free case evaluation and to get started working on your defense.
 Call 954-845-0505.

 Understanding Your Fourth Amendment Rights

 The Fourth Amendment of the United States Constitution is essential in understanding how to beat a felony drug charge or how to beat a drug trafficking charge.
 Even if law enforcement arrests you after finding narcotics in your possession, they must follow proper protocol and uphold your legal rights.
 If they do not do so, you may have the chance to get your charges dismissed entirely.
 An experienced drug charge attorney such as Matt Shafran will know precisely what to look for and what questions to ask when reviewing police reports and documentation from the time of your arrest.